tangnatta/Auto-internet-login/README.md

 # Auto-internet-login
-This is an auto internet service login on ESC dormitory.
+Now, is available only ESC dormitory!